ywkaras/trafficserver/doc/developer-guide/api/types/TSRecordType.en.rst

     #include <ts/apidefs.h>

-.. c:enum:: TSRecordType
+.. cpp:enum:: TSRecordType

    Effectively the scope of the record.

-   .. c:enumerator:: TS_RECORDTYPE_NULL
+   .. cpp:enumerator:: TS_RECORDTYPE_NULL

       Invalid value.
 This is used to indicate a failure or for initialization.

-   .. c:enumerator:: TS_RECORDTYPE_CONFIG
+   .. cpp:enumerator:: TS_RECORDTYPE_CONFIG

       A configuration record.

-   .. c:enumerator:: TS_RECORDTYPE_PROCESS
+   .. cpp:enumerator:: TS_RECORDTYPE_PROCESS

-   .. c:enumerator:: TS_RECORDTYPE_NODE
+   .. cpp:enumerator:: TS_RECORDTYPE_NODE

-   .. c:enumerator:: TS_RECORDTYPE_PLUGIN
+   .. cpp:enumerator:: TS_RECORDTYPE_PLUGIN

       Created by a plugin.

-   .. c:enumerator:: TS_RECORDTYPE_ALL
+   .. cpp:enumerator:: TS_RECORDTYPE_ALL

 Description
 ===========

 The management role for a management value.
-In practice only :c:macro:`TS_RECORDTYPE_CONFIG` is usable.
+In practice only :cpp:enumerator:`TS_RECORDTYPE_CONFIG` is usable.